JerryI/wolfram-js-frontend/docs/parts/writting-a-function.md

 Using a wrapper-function `WListContourPloty` might look unnecessary, but it can help to prepare the data in more complicated cases.
 This is just an example.

-Now we need to register this one in `src/converter.wls`, so that the system will know that this has to be executed on the frontend and not just returned as a string
+Now we need to register this one in `src/converter.wls`, so that the system will know that this has to be executed on the frontend and not just returned as a string.

 add the function `WListContourPloty` to the list